dauble/generator-tmproject/README.md

 - `package.json`: A list of dependencies for the Grunt tasks.

 ## Release History
+* 2013-10-25 - v1.0.3 - Fixes usemin issues with ExpressionEngine and Craft options
 * 2013-10-18 - v1.0.2 - Add notify script to notify when a build is complete
 * 2013-10-18 - v1.0.1 - Use a CoffeeScript Gruntfile so it is easier to read